JordanBourne/ELC/README.md

 ## Overview

-The goal of this project is to allow you to track which food trucks you have already been to, what your rating was for them, and to include a random discovery of new locations or a suggestion for one you have previously enjoyed.
+The goal of this project is to allow you to track which food trucks you have already been to, what your rating was for them, and to include a random discovery of new locations or a suggestion for one you have previously rated.

 ## Process